leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-preoperative-cornearefractive_144
 - What are the risks of cataract surgery?
+- Is cataract operation dangerous
+- What are the dangers of cataract operation
 - What possible risks does surgery for Cataract carry?
 - Do patients need to be aware of any risks of Cataract surgery?
 - What kind of complications could happen after surgery for Cataracts?